 Former Project Host and Journalist

 In the final months of their fellowship, Coro Fellows consult on or complete projects for interested organizations of any sector or industry.
-These projects range in length and outcome, and Fellows work closely with organization supervisors to determine ideal outcomes.
+Fellows work closely with organization supervisors to determine ideal outcomes.
 The 2021 Project Period will take place from March 14 – April 8, 2022 (Period I) and April 11 – May 6, 2022 (Period II), with a suggested donation request associated for the period.

 To learn more: